SRINETHIR/Hardware-Design/README.md

 gcc <Name of the C file – sum1ton.c>
 ./a.out
 ```
-C Program that is written in the leafpad editor
+C Program that is written in the Leafpad editor

 ![1_sum1ton_prgm](https://github.com/SRINETHIR/Hardware-Design/assets/141196086/8d1223d6-121a-4710-bfbe-bececc7c96bd)